snuq/SnuClipboardManager/Readme.md

 * Shift-Mouse Click - On a folder, this will expand that folder and minimize all others.
 * F1 - Opens the program settings panel.
 * F2 - This will toggle-expand the window, and show the 'History' tab.
-* F3 - This will toggle-expand the window, and show the 'Edit Presets' tab.
+* F3 - This will toggle-expand the window, and show the 'Edit' tab.
-* F4 - This will toggle-expand the window, and show the 'Select Presets' tab.
+* F4 - This will toggle-expand the window, and show the 'Select' tab.
 * ` (Backtick/Tilde) - Toggles the window in/out of expanded mode.
 * Alt-M - Minimize the window.
 * Alt-A - Toggle always-on-top mode for the window.